stackbit-projects/super-zucchini-00024/src/pages/index.md

       #### How does that work ?

-      Just upload PDFs of your choice, and write the address of your recipient.
-      We will print your document, put it in a letter and send it either the same day, or the next day if not possible.
+      Just upload PDFs of your choice, and write the address of your recipient (again, only in Canada at the moment).
+We will then print your document, put it in a letter and send it either the same day, or the very next day if not possible.
     actions:
       - label: lorem-ipsum
         url: '#'